 Check the weather before watering.
-Avoid watering on windy days, even if temperatures are mild, since winds can prevent even water distribution.
+Avoid watering on windy days, even if temperatures are mild since winds can prevent even water distribution.
 Avoid mowing the lawn during drought stress.
 Lawns under such stress are limited in their ability to recover from mowing and can be damaged even more.
-Instead, mow the grass after a rainfall or after irrigation day.
+Instead, mow the grass after a rainfall or after an irrigation day.
 Also, resist mowing wet grass to avoid clumping.

 Don’t Mow Too Low

-Adjust the height of your mower to keep grass around 3 inches high.
+Adjust the height of your mower to keep the grass around 3 inches high.
 Mowing the grass too low could result in grass scorching and you’ll chance coming home to a brown lawn.

 A well-planned irrigation system can also help keep a lawn well hydrated throughout the summer.
-With an irrigation system it’s easy to adjust water amount to the size, shape and type of landscape for maximum water coverage.
+With an irrigation system, it’s easy to adjust water amount to the size, shape, and type of landscape for maximum water coverage.

 Call Lawn Connections